ilante/Algorithms_and_Data_Structures_69443/ADS_study_Q&A.md

 1. Structural property: all levels are full, except possibly the last one, which is filled from left to right.
 2. Order/heap property: for any node $i$ parent($i$) $\geq$ i.
+The maximum value appears in the root &rarr; also called Max Heaps.
+3. The height of a heap of $n$ elements is $ \lfloor log_2 n \rfloor $
 </details>

 <details>